 Clinical negligence compensation is only for what was caused by the clinical error, but other than that teh valuation will be the same as for other accidents.

 In our medical negligence compensation we set out how to claim compensation for clinical negligence.

 How much compensation can you recover for spinal injury claims?

-On this page you have discovered that the amount of compensation for spinal injury claims depends on the nature of the injury to your spine and not how it was caused - together with an explanation of the amounts of compensation you can claim in the UK.
+On this page you have discovered that the amount of compensation for spinal injury claims depends on the nature of the injury to your spine and in some occasions how it was caused.
+We provide links to our detailed articles dividing the spine to different parts – with an explanation of the amounts of compensation you can claim for injury to each part.

 Should you experience a spinal injury you may wish to speak to one of our specialist solicitors free of charge to have any questions you may wish answering before deciding whether to make a claim.